Use of face coverings in a close contact setting - access to the mouth/nose area and safe use of PPE

 Prior to undertaking any treatments/services, first check that the client has not had any symptoms of COVID-19 and is not self-isolating for any reason.

 To carry out a treatment/service requiring the temporary removal of a client/customer’s face covering, the person/practitioner should wear a Fluid Resistant Surgical Face Mask (Type IIR mask) and eye protection (goggles or a full face visor).
-Disposable gloves and an apron may also be appropriate, dependent on the outcome of the risk assessment, and careful attention should be paid to other mitigations such as ventilation.
+Disposable gloves and an apron may also be appropriate where contact with blood or body fluids is anticipated and dependent on the outcome of the risk assessment.
+Careful attention should be paid to other mitigations such as ventilation.
 The face covering must only be removed as long as is necessary to receive the treatment/provide the service to that area, in line with current face covering regulations.
 If treatments/services continue elsewhere, a face covering must be immediately replaced.
 Under no circumstances should the client’s face covering be removed if the practitioner is not wearing the right grade of Personal Protective Equipment (PPE), or if the practitioner is not carrying out a treatment to the mouth/nose area (even when wearing the right grade PPE).

 The person/practitioner should wear a Fluid Resistant Surgical Face Mask (Type IIR mask) and eye protection (goggles or a full face visor) when carrying out a treatment/service requiring the temporary removal of a client/customer’s face covering.
 At all other times, general face covering guidance applies.